finwistic

 Daily chart criteria: confirming the squeeze on the higher timeframe

 Host asks what on the daily chart makes an intraday setup higher quality.
-Gon shows the PNM chart (500% move in December 2023): the same squeeze pattern that appears intraday — demand showing up, fades getting absorbed, base forming — is visible on the daily too.
-When intraday and daily squeeze patterns align, two categories of trapped shorts have to cover simultaneously: those from the daily trend and those from the intraday.
-The resulting pressure is multiplicative.
-Daily confirmation is what separates a clean squeeze from a random intraday spike.
+Gon explains: when the same squeeze pattern visible intraday — demand showing up, fades getting absorbed, base forming — is also visible on the daily chart, two categories of trapped shorts must cover simultaneously: those from the daily trend and those from the intraday move.
+The resulting buying pressure is multiplicative.
+The pre-market volume spike on the daily chart confirms institutional participation, not just retail noise.
+Daily confirmation is what separates a clean, high-probability squeeze from a random intraday spike that fizzles.

 Goverdhan Gajjala·The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala·Technical Analysis#SEPA